Maeda1/boinc/README.md

 ## US/EN :

+### But
 Script for Linux in Bash for boinc to schedule tasks (in french for now, please feel free to ask if you need that the output of script texts needs to be translated)

+### suspend_calc
-**suspend_calc** : check and suspend all WU that have an estimated time remaining left (or less) for a given project.
+-> Check and suspend all WU that have an estimated time remaining left (or less) for a given project.

+### resume_calc
-**resume_calc** : resume WU that are suspended (by manager or suspend_calc) for a given project and at a day/time of choice or immediately.
+-> Resume WU that are suspended (by manager or suspend_calc) for a given project and at a day/time of choice or immediately.

+### PRE-REQUISITES
-PRE-REQUISITES : for both : you need to edit each script and change the boincdos variable to put your boinc data directory (needed by boincccmd).
+For both : you need to edit each script and change the boincdos variable to put your boinc data directory (needed by boincccmd).

 *Tips : you can execute in parallel those scripts, each for WUs of one project*